shaecodes/Income-Equality-and-Life-Expectancy/README.md

 ## Objectives
 The primary objective of this analysis is to investigate whether income equality is positively correlated with life expectancy.
 The project also aims to identify any significant regional differences in this relationship.
 Additionally, the impact of gender on this relationship will be examined by analyzing the gender gap in life expectancy and annual progress.

+## Personal Aim
+- To gain knowledge on how to scrape websites using the python library, BeautifulSoup
+- To gain cleaning and prepocessing data
+- Gain practice on data visualization

 ## Dataset
 The dataset used in this analysis includes information on the 10%, 20%, and Gini % income percentiles, life expectancy, gender gap, and annual progress in 2019 for various countries in different subregions and regions.
 The dataset was sourced from the wikipedia pages, [List of countries by income equality](https://en.wikipedia.org/wiki/List_of_countries_by_income_equality) and [List of countries by life expectancy](https://en.wikipedia.org/wiki/List_of_countries_by_life_expectancy#United_Nations_(2021)) after scraping World Bank Group and United Nations Development Programme data using the python library, BeautifulSoup.